With rise of Trump came rise of white nationalism, critics say

 The young Patriot Front founder told Capital News Service in an email that he believes Trump is a white supremacist who uses the same rhetoric as his group.
 While Rousseau said that Trump only indirectly supports people like him, he also claimed to have reached out to “mid-level officials in the administration” who are sympathetic to his group.

-A recent Anti-Defamation League study revealed a nearly 123% increase in white nationalist propaganda in a single year, surging from 1,214 incidents in 2018 to 2,713 in 2019.
+A recent Anti-Defamation League study revealed a nearly 123 percent increase in white nationalist propaganda in a single year, surging from 1,214 incidents in 2018 to 2,713 in 2019.
 This is the highest amount of white supremacy activity that the organization has ever recorded, the organization said.

 The league “views these unprecedented propaganda efforts as a sign that white supremacists feel emboldened by the current political climate,” Carla Hill, the ADL’s senior investigative researcher, told CNS.